The Armed Citizen

 KFDM-TV Channel 6 in my hometown of Beaumont,Texas recently did a Crime Stoppers story about a Texas dealer who reportedly paid only $16,000 for nearly $250,000 of coins sent to him by an 82-year old California woman.
 The interviewer asked me for consumer protection advice so other people can avoid encountering this kind of problem.

-By Doug Davis - Numismatic Crime Information Center
+A note from the Numismatic Crime Information Center

 Mike Fuljenz helps 42 Florida detectives become more knowledgeable about how to handle and investigate numismatic crime.

 As you probably know, ICTA is the national trade association that is the “watch dog” for the coin/precious metals community, most especially on the federal level.